hackclub/hackclub/workshops/pcb_level_2/README.md

 Then, start placing the major components: USB Port, ICs, Microcontroller, buttons, etc.
 ![](17.png)
-Rotate them to a position that'll make running traces convinient.
+Rotate them to a position that'll make running traces convenient.
 For example, you want the D+ and D- pins of the USB controller to be facing the port, and the TX, RX pins to be facing your microcontroller.
 You can rotate things 90 degrees by pressing 'R' on your keyboard, or set a 45 degree offset by going to properties.

 ![](18.png)
 ![](19.png)